 As a final word, there are some reasons you may want to under- or over-size your solar system.

 You may want to under-size if you live in a state with terrible net metering rules, because excess solar energy in those states won’t earn you much of a credit on your bill (if any).
-Of course, you can ensure you use all your solar power if you add a battery bank to your solar array, but that tends to be more expensive in the long run.
+Of course, you can ensure you use all your solar power if you add a home backup battery to your solar array, but that tends to be more expensive in the long run.

 You should also under-size if your usage is artificially high, because of past wasteful usage.
 If you’ve done your homework and recently gotten a home energy audit, your needs could be significantly smaller in the future.